matloff/fastBigStat/README.md

 # Multiple Inference Procedures

 Suppose we form two 95% confidence intervals from our dataset.
-Though they are individually value at the 95% level, this is not the case jointly.
-In other words, in repeated sampling, the proportion of samples in which both CIs contain the associated population parameter is less than 95%.
+Though they are individually valid at the 95% level, this is not the case jointly.
+In other words, in repeated sampling, the proportion of samples in which both CIs contain the associated population parameter in the same sample is less than 95%.
 What if we want to form many CIs, and still have their joint confidence level at or above 95%?

 This branch of statistics is called *multiple inference* or *simultaneous inference*.